 Patrick Floyd Garrett, better known as Pat Garrett, was a Southerner by birth.
-He was born in Chambers County, Alabama, June 5, 1850.
-In 1856, his parents moved to Claiborne Parish, Louisiana, where his father was a large landowner, and of course at that time and place, a slave owner, and among the bitter opponents of the new regime which followed the Civil War.
+He was born in Chambers County, Alabama, on June 5, 1850.
+In 1856, his parents moved to Claiborne Parish, Louisiana, where his father was a large landowner and, of course, at that time and place, a slave owner and among the bitter opponents of the new regime that followed the Civil War.

-When young Garrett’s father died, the large estates dwindled under bad management; and when, within a short time, his mother followed her husband to the grave, the family resources, affected by the war, became involved, although the two Garrett plantations embraced nearly three thousand acres of rich Louisiana soil.
+When young Garrett’s father died, the large estates dwindled under bad management.
+When, within a short time, his mother followed her husband to the grave, the family resources affected by the war became involved.
+However, the two Garrett plantations embraced nearly three thousand acres of rich Louisiana soil.
 On January 25, 1869, Pat Garrett, a tall and slender youth of eighteen, set out to seek his fortunes in the wild West, with no resources but such as lay in his brains and body.

-He went to Lancaster, in Dallas County, Texas.
+He went to Lancaster in Dallas County, Texas.
 A big ranch owner in southern Texas wanted men, and Pat Garrett packed up and went home with him.
-The world was new to him, however, and he went off with the northbound cows, like many another youngsters of the time.
+The world was new to him, however, and he went off with the northbound cows, like many other youngsters of the time.
 His herd was made up at Eagle Lake, and he only accompanied the drive as far north as Denison.
-There, he began to get uneasy, hearing of the delights of the still wilder life of the buffalo hunters on the great plains which lay to the west, in the Panhandle of Texas.
+There, he began to get uneasy, hearing of the delights of the still wilder life of the buffalo hunters on the great plains that lay to the northwest in the Panhandle of Texas.
 For three winters, 1875 to 1877, he was in and out between the buffalo range and the settlements, by this time well wedded to frontier life.

-In the fall of 1877, he went West once more, and this time kept on going west.
-With two hardy companions, he pushed on entirely across the wild and unknown Panhandle country, leaving the wagons near what was known as the “Yellow Houses,” and never returning to them.
+In the fall of 1877, he went West once more, and this time, he kept on going west.
+With two hardy companions, he pushed on entirely across the wild and unknown Panhandle country, leaving the wagons near what was known as the “Yellow Houses” and never returning to them.
 His blankets, personal belongings, etc., he never saw again.
 He and his friends had their heavy Sharps’ rifles, plenty of powder and lead, and their reloading tools, and they had nothing else.
-Their beds they made of their saddle blankets, and their food they killed from the wild herds.
-For their love of adventure, they rode on across an unknown country, until finally, they arrived at the little Mexican settlement of Fort Sumner, New Mexico on the Pecos River, in the month of February 1878.
+Their beds they made of their saddle blankets and the food they killed from the wild herds.
+For their love of adventure, they rode on across an unknown country until finally, they arrived at the little Mexican settlement of Fort Sumner, New Mexico, on the Pecos River, in the month of February 1878.